 Consider adding a "Key Expertise" section that simply consists of keywords pertaining to your target roles.

-You can comfortably mention any relevant skills that you actually do possess - even if they were a small component of your previous role.
+Here, you can highlight any relevant skills you possess even if they were a relatively small component of your previous role.

 Work Experience Section

-You should also try to naturally include keywords you identified in the bullet points underneath each work experiences.
+In your "Work Experience" section, try to naturally include the keywords you identified in your bullet points.

-If you're looking to pivot from finance to HR and have interviewed candidates for your department or represented your company at career fairs, for example, make sure to highlight the HR-related components of your current role!
+If you're looking to pivot from finance to HR, for example, make sure to highlight the HR-related components of your current role.

 2) Take professional development courses in your area of interest